pingcap/docs-cn/clinic/quick-start-with-clinic.md

 > **Note:**
 >
 > - The following methods to collect and upload data are **only** applicable to [clusters deployed using TiUP](/production-deployment-using-tiup.md).
-For clusters deployed using TiDB Operator in Kubernetes, see [PingCAP Clinic for TiDB Operator environments](https://docs.pingcap.com/tidb-in-kubernetes/stable/clinic-user-guide).
+For clusters deployed using TiDB Operator on Kubernetes, see [PingCAP Clinic for TiDB Operator environments](https://docs.pingcap.com/tidb-in-kubernetes/stable/clinic-user-guide).
 > - The diagnostic data collected by PingCAP Clinic is **only** used for troubleshooting cluster problems.

 ## Prerequisites